— June 15, 2019

 A week in Japan

-I am off to Kyoto to play my Japanese debut with the Kyoto Symphony under Ryusuke Numajiri, performing the Dvorak Concerto and two recitals for cello solo.
+I am off to Kyoto and Nagoya to play my Japanese debut with the Kyoto Symphony under Ryusuke Numajiri, performing the Dvorak Concerto and two recitals for cello solo.
 As a passionate and always hungry lover of the Japanese cuisine and culture I could not be more happy about this coming week since this is a long- awaited debut for me.
 Exciting times!

 — April 10, 2019